offbyone/ideas/content/rst/2023-02-20-an-external-web-proxy-for-my-tailnet.rst

 Now, there are ways around this; I could, for example, have a ``CNAME`` that points to the tailnet address.
 That'd be the *easy* way.
 Instead, what I built (and it's not super complicated!) is a reverse proxy living in a cloud provider, with a dedicated public IP, that acts as a bridge to my tailnet.

+What are the goals, here?
+@@@@@@@@@@@@@@@@@@@@@@@@@

+Why am I even doing this?
+Well, I don't like the idea of punching open ports in my firewall, especially not for every random idea I want to host.
+Ideally, I want to use the standard HTTPS port, too, for everything.
+I *could* do this using CNAMEs for my home network address, but my ISP doesn't give me a static IP, and then won't even sell me one.

+This solution gives me a static public IP, an easy way to add new endpoints on standard HTTP ports, and no need to punch a hole in the house firewall, since tailscale provides secure transport between here and that proxy.

 Bill of Materials
 @@@@@@@@@@@@@@@@@